Panagiotis Fasoulas: National team career

-Fasoulas was also a member of the Greece men's national basketball team, where he was the starting center during Greece's 1987 EuroBasket gold medal victory, being also named to the All-Tournament Team.
-He also won the silver medal with Greece at the 1989 EuroBasket.
+Fasoulas was also a member of the senior Greek national team, where he was the starting center during Greece's 1987 FIBA EuroBasket gold medal victory, being also named to the All-Tournament Team.
+He also won the silver medal with Greece at the 1989 FIBA EuroBasket.
 In Toronto, Canada, at the 1994 FIBA World Championship, where Greece finished in fourth place, Fasoulas played the best basketball of his career.
-Fasoulas appeared in 244 games for Greece, averaging 9.77 points per game.
-He is second all-time in games played and third all-time in points scored for Greece.
+In total, Fasoulas appeared in 244 games for Greece, averaging 9.77 points per game.
+He is second all-time in games played and third all-time in points scored for Greece's senior men's team.

+Fasoulas played with Greece at the following major FIBA tournaments: the 1983 FIBA EuroBasket, the 1984 FIBA European Olympic Qualifying Tournament, the 1987 FIBA EuroBasket, the 1988 FIBA European Olympic Qualifying Tournament, the 1989 FIBA EuroBasket, the 1990 FIBA World Cup, the 1991 FIBA EuroBasket, the 1992 FIBA European Olympic Qualifying Tournament, the 1993 FIBA EuroBasket, the 1994 FIBA World Cup, the 1995 FIBA EuroBasket, the 1996 Summer Olympics, and the 1998 FIBA World Cup.

+He also represented Greece at the 1981 Balkan Championship, the 1982 Balkan Championship, the 1983 Balkan Championship, the 1983 Mediterranean Games, the 1984 Balkan Championship, and the 1986 Balkan Championship.

 Managerial career

 After his basketball playing career ended, Fasoulas became a basketball executive.
 He became the sports director of Olympiacos Women, of the Greek Women's League and the EuroLeague Women.